Friday, March 7th, 2025

-Funding for this program provided by a Landscape Scale Restoration Grant, U.S. Forest Service.
+Funding for Women in the Woods is provided by a Landscape Scale Restoration Grant, U.S. Forest Service.

 Co-sponsored by: The Society For The Protection of NH Forests and NH Timberland Owners Association